KonstantMan/Free-And-Open-Source-Programs/README.md

 ## Messaging Apps

 > Messaging apps are apps and platforms that enable instant messaging.
-We recommend you to use instead of viber, messenger, whatsApp
+We recommend you to use instead of viber, messenger, whatsApp.

 | Messaging Apps Suite&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description |
 | ---------------------------------------------------------------------------------------------------------- | ----------- |